Jamesbaptiste/GuessMyNumberGame/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Fun game where you have to try to guess the secret number between 1-20.
-Try to reach the heighest score of 20 by guessing the correct number on the first try!
+Try to reach the highest score of 20 by guessing the correct number on the first try!

 ### Built With